tenacityteam/tenacity-legacy/CONTRIBUTING.md

    - Correct: `Add support for the Commodore 64`
    - Incorrect: `Added support for the Commodore 64.`

+* The first character of the commit message should be capitalized.

+   Example:

+   - `GH Actions: Buy celebratory Margaretha Pizza`
+   - `Have Tenacity eat more veggies`

 * If you are using changes that were made by another person, make sure to properly credit them by using the `Co-authored-by: ` tag(s) in the end of the commit message before the `Signed-off-by:` tag(s), followed by the name